TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 This is the HockeySDK module for handling app updates when having your app released in the App Store.

 When an update is detected, this module will show an alert asking the user if he/she wants to update or ignore this version.
-If update was chosen, it will open the apps page in the app store app.
+If the update was chosen, it will open the apps page in the app store app.

 By default this module is **NOT** enabled!
 To enable it use the following code: